NBrentASU/NBrent/docs/Actuator_API.md

     2b.
 If mine, continue to step 3
     2c.
 If broadcast byte, copy to retransmit array, retransmit, and continue to step 3
 3. Identify Message Type

-For each step, should there be
+4. Utilize message information
+5. Trash Message
+6. Transmit relevant data
+7. Continue from step one when receiving a new message

+For each step, there will be an error check to confirm the message is valid.
+Should it fail, the error code and address it was sent from will be transmitted.